Holy Family is a welcoming Eucharistic community of disciples of Jesus Christ, connecting faith with life and reaching out to those in need.

 We connect faith with life…

 Perhaps one of the easiest and one of the hardest things we do.
-We take Scripture, the Church Documents, the Catechism, and connect these truths with our lives.
+We take Scripture, the Church Documents, and the Catechism, and connect these truths with our lives.
 How is our faith apparent in our actions, individually and as a community?
 Our life situations and stages provide different challenges for those in our community.
 We provide loving support and a place of welcome for families with young children, the divorced or bereaved, young people and young adults, the gay and straight, the single person, the elders, the sick and the homebound.
 As Catholic Christians, we strive to echo God’s word in all of our encounters.
 Likewise all of our social and community building functions are an attempt to connect faith with our life.
 At all of our gatherings we muse, would Jesus be welcome here?
 And is our mission at this gathering to build God’s holy reign?

 We reach out to those in need…